MPoL-dev/visread/_sources/index.rst.txt

 .. |Tests badge| image:: https://github.com/MPoL-dev/visread/actions/workflows/tests.yml/badge.svg
    :target: https://github.com/MPoL-dev/visread/actions/workflows/tests.yml

 **What is this package**?
-This package is mostly a set of documentation and tutorials demonstrating how to read visibilities (and associated metadata) from a calibrated CASA Measurement Set file into memory in a Python program using `casatools` like `table` and `ms`.
-You may wish to plot the baseline distributions, analyze the visibilities themselves, or synthesize images from them using software like `MPoL <https://github.com/MPoL-dev>`_.
+This package is mostly a collection of documentation and tutorials demonstrating how to read visibilities (and associated metadata) from a calibrated CASA Measurement Set file into memory in a Python program using the built in CASA tools like `table` and `ms`.
+Once in memory, you can analyze them using your existing Python software stack, or save them to a binary file format (like ``*.npz`` or ``*.hdf5``) so that you can transport them to a computing environment free from a CASA dependency.

-**To get started**, you don't even need to install the *visread* package itself, you can get some ideas directly from the *Introduction to casatools*.
-The *visread* package provides some lightweight routines for common visibility manipulations, and is built on top of the core `casatools` functionality.
+**To get started**, you can get some ideas for working with `table` and `ms` directly from the *Introduction to CASA tools*.
+For convenience, you can install the *visread* package to provide some lightweight routines for common visibility manipulations, which are built on top of the core `casatools` functionality.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   introduction.rst
    installation.rst
+   tutorials/introduction_to_casatools
+   tutorials/plot_baselines
    api.rst
-   tutorials/plot_baselines
+   introduction_to_spectral_lines.rst

 Citation
 ========